 Note that there are actually several different reactors to choose from; from twisted.internet import reactor returns the current reactor.
 If you haven't chosen a reactor class yet, it automatically chooses the default.
 See the Reactor Basics HOWTO for more information.

 Do Nothing

-''' from twisted.internet import endpoints, protocol, reactor class FingerProtocol(protocol.Protocol): pass class FingerFactory(protocol.ServerFactory): protocol = FingerProtocol
+class FingerProtocol(protocol.Protocol): pass

+class FingerFactory(protocol.ServerFactory): protocol = FingerProtocol